hellosumitg/Go-Projects/go-postgres-fiber-gorm/README.md

-# go server build using "fibre + gorm" with postgres database
+# go server build using "fibre & gorm" packages with postgres database